protontypes/open-sustainable-technology/README.md

 ### Ocean and Climate
 - [MOM6](https://github.com/NOAA-GFDL/MOM6) - Modular Ocean Model is a numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale
 - [MOM5](https://github.com/mom-ocean/MOM5) - MOM is a numerical ocean model based on the hydrostatic primitive equations.
-Development of the model is managed through this Github site.
+Development of the model is managed through this GitHub site.
 - [The Flexible Modeling System](https://github.com/NOAA-GFDL/FMS) - is a software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.
 - [Bergen Layered Ocean Model](https://github.com/NorESMhub/BLOM) - employs an isopycnic vertical coordinate, with near-isopycnic interior layers and variable density layers in the surface mixed boundary layer
 - [CliFlo](https://github.com/ropensci/clifro) - Easily download and visualise climate data from New Zealand's National Climate Database.